We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Smaller though they may be, Key limes are actually known for having a bolder, slightly herbal-floral aroma and packing much more of an acidic punch than their Persian brethren.
 Aesthetically, they also tend to have a more yellow-ish tint to their green, the feel of the rind is a little more leathery, and inside, you’ll find significantly more seeds.
 Which brings up the subject of work: There’s no denying that Key limes require a lot more of it—especially when you consider yield (not a lot) versus the cost (sometimes up to two or three times more than a Persian lime).

-Another type of lime that turns up a lot in Southeast Asian recipes are makrut limes (also commonly called kaffir lime, though that name is offensive to many and best avoided, as it may be derived from a racial slur or at least sounds a lot like it); these limes (Citrus hystrix) are easy to spot by their bumpy, wrinkled skin.
+Another type of lime that turns up a lot in Southeast Asian recipes are makrut limes (Citrus hystrix).
+They are easy to spot by their bumpy, wrinkled skin.
 Makrut lime leaves may be easier to find than the fruit itself, especially in Asian grocery stores; they lend a floral, citrusy fragrance to Thai dishes that’s like a combo of Persian lime, lemon, and orange essence.
 The actual fruit isn’t very juicy, but the zest can be used like the leaves, to infuse flavor into soups, sauces, and curries.

 You might also see calamansi (Citrus mitis) in an ingredients list for a Filipino dish, and it sometimes goes by the name Philippine lime or golden lime—but it’s not actually a lime at all.
 (Besides which, these small, thin-skinned citrus fruits don’t travel well, so they can be hard to find, but if you do get your hands on some, expect a taste somewhat like a sour orange.)